Note: This video was made using an older version of the software.

 You can also constrain your search to particular resources.
 To do this:

-- Click All Resources
+- Click All Books

 - Enter the resource (or collection) you want to search in the search box

 - Select the required resource(s) from the options presented.